 The young people (often connected) are passed through networks, possibly over geographical distances, between towns and cities where they may be forced /coerced into sexual activity with multiple people.
 Often this occurs at ‘sex parties’, and young people who are involved may be used as agents to recruit others into the network.

 Any of the above models may involve online exploitation where the young person shares sexual images or videos or is coerced into carrying out sexual acts via web-cam.
-According to the CEOP Opens in a new window most child sexual exploitation offences take place online.
+According to the Child Exploitation and Online Protection Centre (CEOP), most child sexual exploitation offences take place online.
 Analysis by the centre reveals that 13 and 14 year olds represent the largest single victim group of online exploitation.